WhatTheDickens/lit-dig-age/cli/journal-script.md

 ### Mac user step two

 You may need to alter the file's permissions in order to run it.
-To do this, open a terminal window and navigate to `~/scripts/`.
+To do this, go back to your terminal window and make sure you're in your `~/scripts` directory.
+To see if you are, type

+`pwd`

+Hit `Enter`.
+If your terminal answers with `/Users/yourusername/scripts`, you're good to go.
+If it doesn't, then at the prompt type

+`cd ~/scripts`

+followed by `Enter`, and, try the `pwd` command again.

-If you type `ls` at the command prompt (`$`), you should see your `journal.sh` file listed.
-If you don't, check that you're indeed inside `~/scripts` and that that's where `journal.sh` actually lives.
-If you accidentally saved the file somewhere else, now's the time to drag it where it belongs!
+If you now enter the `ls` command at the prompt (`$`), you should see your `journal.sh` file listed.

-Now copy-paste this at the prompt (`$`):
+Now type or copy-paste this at the prompt (`$`):

 ```
 chmod 700 journal.sh